 Total Volatile Organic Compounds (TVOC) data will be monitored at each of the stations on a continuous basis via the use of a PID Instrument (Baseline piD-TECH eVx Photoionization Sensor).
-The TVOC monitors are calibrated daily with a NIST traceable benzene standard of approximately 1 ppm (see Appendix C).
+The TVOC monitors are calibrated daily with a NIST traceable benzene standard of approximately 1,000 ppb (see Appendix C).

 Data will be logged and archived at each TVOC monitor and transmitted using wireless telemetry to the field PC.
-The 15-minute averaged data values will be used for comparison to alert levels of 0.75 ppm as well as an Action Level of 1.0 ppm.
+The 15-minute averaged data values will be used for comparison to Alert Levels of 750 ppb as well as an Action Level of 1,000 ppb.
 Data will be stored locally on the field PC housed in the on-site trailer and sent to TRC's server and project database.